Attention Youth with ASD and Their Caregiver(s)/Parent(s):

 Register Now for the May/June Session of Transitioning Together*

 A Wonderful New, FREE Opportunity for Youth with ASD

-Transitioning Together is an eight-week online program help teenagers with ASD, and their parent(s), plan their futures after secondary school.
+Transitioning Together is an eight-week online program to help teenagers with ASD, and their caregiver(s)/parent(s), plan their futures after secondary school.

-For the first time in Canada, Transitioning Together will be delivered by local trained professionals in March-April and May-June 2021.
+For the first time in Canada, Transitioning Together is being delivered by local trained professionals in March-April and May-June 2021.

 What’s In It For Me?

 - If you are someone between the ages of 14-17 with ASD who communicates verbally, attends secondary school and wants help developing your own plan as you transition into adulthood, this is for you.

 - The small on-line groups of people like yourself are a great way to connect with others in a comfortable format.
 Transitioning Together has resulted in many lasting group member friendships.